This article was originally published in 2012.

-Judging by the calls to our practice advice service and comments at the MLRO networking groups, many MLROs still find the verification of source of funds a contentious area, with fee earners and partners often making a number of incorrect assumptions about their obligations.
+Judging by the calls to our AML Helpline and comments at the MLRO networking groups, many MLROs still find the verification of source of funds a contentious area, with fee earners and partners often making a number of incorrect assumptions about their obligations.

 So here are a few tips to help cut through the confusion: